 The potential number of affected units is 206,896.

-Hyundai Motor America (Hyundai) has recalled over 200,000 2013-2014 Hyundai Sonatas whose low pressure fuel pumps may crack and leak fuel when subjected to high temperatures.
-The low pressure hose connects the low pressure fuel pump to the direct injection fuel pump.
-If the low pressure hose cracks, fuel may leak from the hose and cause fire.
+Hyundai Motor America (Hyundai) has recalled over 200,000 2013-2014 Hyundai Sonatas whose low-pressure fuel pumps may crack and leak fuel when subjected to high temperatures.
+The low-pressure hose connects the low-pressure fuel pump to the direct injection fuel pump.
+If the low-pressure hose cracks, fuel may leak from the hose and cause a fire.
 A slight fuel smell may develop if the fuel hose starts to leak, if vehicle occupants start to smell fuel they are advised to stop operation of the vehicle immediately and have the vehicle inspected.

-In November 2016, Hyundai Motor America (HMA) decided to conduct and investigation into previous reports concerning a fuel leak in certain model year 2013 Sonata vehicles.
+In November 2016, Hyundai Motor America (HMA) decided to conduct an investigation into previous reports concerning a fuel leak in certain model year 2013 Sonata vehicles.
 Of the previously recorded incidents, none of them indicated engine fire, smoke, or any time of burning odor.
 Hyundai decided to issue a Quality Information Report (“QIR”) and open an examination into the potential for the leak to cause an engine compartment fire.
 From December 2016 to April 2017, Hyundai continued to investigate the previously reported incidents as well as new field reports.
 The new incidents were similar to previously recorded ones – a fuel leak without any evidence of an engine compartment fire.
-In May 2017, HMA finalized their investigation and decided that the fuel leak in the low pressure fuel hose was too small to ignite a engine compartment fire.
+In May 2017, HMA finalized their investigation and decided that the fuel leak in the low-pressure fuel hose was too small to ignite an engine compartment fire.
 Formally closing the investigation, HMA decided to continually motor field reports from vehicle owners.
 In February 2020, HMA received news from Kia Motors America that they were to recall certain vehicles that were made with the same fuel pumps as the previously examined Sonata vehicles.
-Kia Motors America issued a safety recall in the U.S. on certain vehicles whose low pressure fuel lead line may creak and leak fuel, increasing the risk of an engine compartment fire.
-Although, HMA received no reports of a engine compartment fire in their vehicles, they decided on February 25, 2020 to issue a formal safety recall on 2013-2014 Sonata vehicles with cracked fuel pumps.
+Kia Motors America issued a safety recall in the U.S. on certain vehicles whose low-pressure fuel lead line may creak and leak fuel, increasing the risk of an engine compartment fire.
+Although HMA received no reports of an engine compartment fire in their vehicles, they decided on February 25, 2020, to issue a formal safety recall on 2013-2014 Sonata vehicles with cracked fuel pumps.

 For more information on this or other recalls past or present, visit MotorSafety.org.